 16.that, according to the richness of His glory, He might grant you power by His Spirit to be strengthened in the inner man

 17.(Christ dwells in your hearts through faith),

 18.being rooted and grounded in love, that you might be able to comprehend with all the saints what is the breadth and length and depth and height,

 19.and to know the love of Christ, which surpasses knowledge, so that you might be filled with all the fullness of God.

 ¶20.
-Now, to Him who is able to do infinitely more than all we ask or think, by the power that is working within us,
+Now, to Him who has power to do infinitely more than all we ask or think, by the power that is working within us,

 21.to Him be glory in the Assembly in Christ Jesus throughout all generations, forever and ever.
 Amen.

 ¶1.
 I, therefore, the prisoner of the Lord, exhort you to walk worthy of the calling to which you were called,